tauself/tauself.github.io/README.md

 -Created a script to visualize source code or trees in general in a space-filling way.
 This can facilitate recognizing redundancies, as well as understanding the general topology.
 One part can aid a user in displaying thoughts hierarchically for task management.
 In progress is a complete organizational system to facilitate identifying beliefs, evaluating beliefs, aligning beliefs and behavior, generating goals and tasks from beliefs, scheduling tasks on the calendar, and recording memories/observations in the same calendar space.

-Future Work:

--A display to represent news, communications, current state, and more, in a hierarchical way, so users can both filter out content beyond their space of control, yet incorporating global summaries.

--Work on hyperoperations, flow, addition of complex numbers, visualizing limit distributions of simulated dynamics, animating and visualizing polynomial roots and coefficients and solving equations given a finite sequence of symbols.

--An approach to technological unemployment.

--Theorem proving automation and visualization.

--Jury selection and conflict resolution algorithms.

--Semi-public layers of visibility and community voted weights/values for transmission of information and risk management.

--Blockchain applications incentivising sustainable cooperation.

--More.